 Danica Hade works with adults, adolescents and children to help them overcome life challenges, build resilience and lead a more happy, healthy and connected life.
 She has experience with a variety of treatment modalities including, cognitive behavioural therapy (CBT) and acceptance and commitment therapy (ACT).
 Her therapeutic style is collaborative and focuses on the individual needs of her clients, as she understands that no two people are the same.
 She facilitates the self-compassion classes at The Mind Room and has an active interest in mindfulness.

 Available Monday and Tuesday

-Available Monday & Tuesday
+Available Tuesday & Friday

 Dr Sarah Russo, Clinical Psychologist

 Sarah is clinically trained and committed to improving the health and wellbeing of children, adolescents, families, and adults.
 Sarah has a warm, compassionate and thoughtful approach in supporting people to work through challenges and works collaboratively with them to assist in achieving their personal goals.
 She has experience working with a range of issues including anxiety, depression, stress, interpersonal relationship difficulties, self-esteem, body image/disordered eating, trauma, family systems issues, parenting, behavioural problems, school related difficulties and general mental health and wellbeing.
 She completed her doctoral thesis in the area of body image/disordered eating and has an interest in working with children, adolescents and young people.
 She has worked in public mental health (child and adolescent mental health), school settings, youth forensic settings and private practice.
 Sarah’s therapeutic approach is informed by a variety of evidence based interventions including CBT, ACT, mindfulness, emotion focused therapy (EFT) and motivational interviewing.